khalhoz/geo1101-ahn3-GF-and-Interpolation/README.md

 ## More about the proper hydro-flattening algorithm

-It is based on the workflow I originally outlined in the proposal, which in turn was based on [this GitHub post] (https://github.com/tudelft3d/geo1101-ahn3-admin/issues/2#issuecomment-620467556).
+It is based on the workflow I originally outlined in the proposal, which in turn was based on [this GitHub post](https://github.com/tudelft3d/geo1101-ahn3-admin/issues/2#issuecomment-620467556).

 First, the river polygons (in this case the rivers extracted from BBG by Lisa) are skeletonised in Python.
 Lisa's code does this, it is not yet online here as of this readme update (but the end result files are on Stack, so this is not needed for testing).